TreeHacks/computer-vision-hackpack/README.md

 # computer-vision-hackpack

-The task we have chosen is building an image classifier that recognises the party-parrot and party-blob slackmojis from scratch!
+The task we have chosen is building an image classifier that recognises the party-parrot and party-blob slackmojis from scratch using tensorflow!
 This includes the process from building the dataset to having a final model that can make predictions.
 When you’re building models for new tasks, oftentimes there aren't any pre-existing datasets that are available for use.
 If you come up with an idea that requires a classification problem that hasn't been adressed before, this hackpack can help you start out!
 We take the example of parrot-blob classification but any of these steps can be subsituted with your own classes.

 Pre-requisites:
 1. How to use a jupyter notebook
 2. Basics of python

-This hackpack doesn't cover the fundamentals of deep learning, but is just something to give you a start in creating your model with libraries such as tensorflow as well as understanding how to create a project for your own specific tasks.
+This hackpack doesn't cover the theoretical fundamentals of deep learning, but is just something to give you a start in creating your model with libraries such as tensorflow as well as understanding how to create a project for your own specific tasks.
 We're going to be classifying two really fun slackmojis- the party-parrot and party-blob!

 ![kernel-popcorn (2)](https://user-images.githubusercontent.com/93958307/210043334-f0b32ae4-bf38-4960-af0c-39b804c3076f.jpg)